Frederick William, Duke of Courland: Biography

-He married Anna of Russia on 11 November 1710 (31 October, after the old style) in a grand wedding held in the new Russian capital St. Petersburg, which presented the power of the emerging Russian Empire and its court brilliance.
-However, on the way back from St. Petersburg, Friedrich Wilhelm died on 21 January 1711 in the postal station, and his widow Anna, together with the Duke's corpse, arrived in Mitau only on 4 March.
+He married Anna of Russia on 11 November 1710 (31 October, after the old style) in a grand wedding held in the new Russian capital Saint Petersburg, which presented the power of the emerging Russian Empire and its court brilliance.
+However, on the way back from Saint Petersburg, Friedrich Wilhelm died on 21 January 1711 in the postal station, and his widow Anna, together with the Duke's corpse, arrived in Mitau only on 4 March.

 After his death, Anna took on the regency of the Duchy.
 In 1730 she became Empress of Russia and the Duchy passed to Friedrich Wilhelm's uncle Ferdinand Kettler, but was de facto controlled by Russia.
-It was restored to independence in 1737, when it passed to the lover of Tsarina Anna, Ernst Johann von Biron.
+It was restored to independence in 1737, when it passed to the lover of Tsarina Anna, Ernst Johann Biron.

 At the same time in the duchy began the epidemic of Great plague, which killed a large part of the population.